Foundation Diet and Health

 Further information

 Chickpeas are divided into two types/varieties: Kabuli and Desi.
 Kabuli chickpeas have a larger, rounder grain with a lighter seed coat compared to the smaller, darker Desi chickpeas.
-9 About 80-85% of the total chickpea cultivation area is the Desi type (especially in Asia and Africa).
-The main Kabuli chickpea growing countries are Europe, North Africa, West Asia and North America.
+9 About 80-85% of the total chickpea cultivation area is for the Desi type (especially in Asia and Africa).
+The main countries that grow Kabuli chickpeas are Europe, North Africa, West Asia and North America.
 3 The consumption of chickpeas is widespread and varies depending on economic, historical and socio-cultural factors.
 The main consumer of the world's most consumed Desi type is South Asia (including India).
 Kabuli chickpeas are consumed mainly outside South Asia because they are easier to produce and more profitable.
 Although there are several ways to consume Kabuli chickpeas, they are most commonly used in the preparation of hummus or as cooked canned legumes.
 9

 Due to the physiological benefits of chickpeas, attempts have been made to encourage consumers to consume more of the legume by incorporating it as flour into other food products, such as bread, pasta, biscuits and cakes.
 Incorporating chickpea flour into products made from durum wheat flour improves the nutritional value.
 7,8